 “I’m sure we’ll figure it out.”

 “Yeah.
 Listen, I’m sorry to surprise you like this.
-Luther didn’t tell me what he wanted when he called, and by the time I got there, we were in a race against the sun so I kinda just had to decide on the spot.”
+Luther didn’t tell me what he wanted until I got there, and then we were in a race against the sun.”

 “No, no. If he’s in danger, what else could you do?”
-Adin offered Shadow a kind smile, but Finch knew him well enough to see the tension behind it.
+Adin offered Shadow a kind smile, but Finch could see the subtle tension behind it.
+He was his own special brand of reclusive, so having a stranger suddenly thrust upon him was a challenge.
 “I’m sure it will be nice having you, Shadow.”

 Shadow nodded.